Free school meals

 Out of county

-If your child attends one of the academies listed below, contact the school to apply for free meals.
+If your child attends a school outside of East Sussex (including Brighton & Hove), please contact the school to apply for free meals.

 Healthy Start